Drayton, Hampshire: History

 The earliest mention of Drayton was as a manor of Farlington parish.
 It appears in a document of the year 1250, when Henry III gave a moiety (legally fixed half share) of the land there to Roger de Merlay.
 Dreton appears as its form in the 14th century.

-Unlike the majority of the city, Drayton lies on the mainland rather than Portsea Island.
+Unlike most of the city, Drayton lies on the mainland rather than Portsea Island.
 The manor may be included under the Domesday Book of 1086's entry of Cosham; both were within decades confirmed as in Farlington parish.
 The area including Drayton became incorporated into Portsmouth in 1920.
 This followed a fast rise throughout the south of the original 4 mi by 1+1/4 mi strip parish in suburban and urban house building, and strong economic ties with the city.

-The New Inn survives and is protected under UK law in the initial category (grade II listing).
-East of a mid-rise block of flats is a milestone, equally listed.
+The New Inn survives and is protected under law of England and Wales in the initial category (grade II listing).
+East of a mid-rise block of flats is a milestone, also listed.